nfredmond/DOT-Dashboard/public/docs/user-manual.md

 **ADA Compliance**: Standards ensuring accessibility for individuals with disabilities, following the Americans with Disabilities Act requirements.

+### B

+**Benefit-Cost Analysis (BCA)**: An economic assessment methodology that compares the benefits and costs of a project over time, expressed in monetary terms, to determine economic efficiency and return on investment.

+**Benefit-Cost Ratio (BCR)**: A ratio of the present value of benefits to the present value of costs.
+Projects with a BCR greater than 1.0 are considered economically viable.

 ### C

 **CAMP**: Chained Activity Modeling Process, a methodology for travel demand forecasting that models trip chains rather than isolated trips.

 **Community Feedback**: Input gathered from the public regarding transportation projects and plans.

+### D

+**Discount Rate**: The rate used to convert future costs and benefits to present values, reflecting the time value of money and risk.

 ### G